5163-5187 Joyce St rezoning application

 Why does the City not invest in appropriate literacy, language and cultural outreach approaches to communities affected by City decisions?
 Why does the City rely upon English only digital surveys that reach a fraction of citizens, and why does the City continue to improve large towers that no one wants to live in and that ruin surrounding communities, breaking down the fabric of food and community networks and displacing low wage renters?

-sks asked about 3 years ago
+sks asked over 3 years ago

 The public is welcome to provide feedback by phone, email or the online comment form which can be found at shapeyourcity.ca.
 To access project information or to provide feedback by phone in other languages, please call 311.
 ShapeYourCity.ca can be translated into ten language options via the Google translation widget located on the top right corner of the page.
 The virtual postcard and summary of the project is currently available in English, Traditional Chinese, Simplified Chinese, Tagalog and Punjabi on the Shape Your City page.
 At this time, to protect the health and safety of the public and staff, we are suspending all in person open houses and meetings due to Covid-19.